standardebooks/tools/README.md

 - Add more test cases to the test framework.

-- Writing installation instructions for Bash and ZSH completions for MacOS.
+- Writing installation instructions for Bash and ZSH completions for macOS.

-- Currently the toolset requires the whole Calibre package, which is very big, but it’s only used to convert epub to azw3.
+- Currently, the toolset requires the whole Calibre package, which is very big, but it’s only used to convert epub to azw3.
 Can we inline Calibre’s azw3 conversion code into our `./vendor/` directory, to avoid having to install the entire Calibre package as a big dependency?
 If so, how do we keep it updated as Calibre evolves?

 - Over the years, `./se/se_epub_build.py` has evolved to become very large and unwieldy.
 Is there a better, clearer way to organize this code?